I Played Chess with GZA of the Wu-Tang Clan

 After I was just starting to get pretty good at the game, I heard GZA was coming to Cleveland at the end of August to headline the Lakewood Music Festival.
 As a rap nerd and a burgeoning grandmaster, how could I pass up an opportunity to play God Zig-Zag-Zig Allah in a game?
 I knew it would be difficult to get a game with the rapper, but like chess, everything in life is simply a series of moves.
 I just had to make the right ones.

 Chess is won by checkmate, when the king has physically nowhere left to go.
 I had to trap GZA, who was the King in this game.
-But there stood a firm blockade of knights and bishops—his press agent and manager—around him.
+But there stood a firm blockade of knights and bishops – his press agent and manager – around him.
 I had a powerful piece of my own, though.
-I had a queen—Kelly Flamos, the organizer of the Lakewood Music Festival.
+I had a queen – Kelly Flamos, the organiser of the Lakewood Music Festival.
 She was in my corner from the beginning.

 Eventually, GZA’s camp agreed to the match.
-But they had their own terms—we would do it at the Intercontinental Hotel in Cleveland, where GZA was staying.
-Additionally, as a favor to Kelly, I would have to pick up GZA from the airport and drive him to the hotel.
+But they had their own terms – we would do it at the Intercontinental Hotel in Cleveland, where GZA was staying.
+Additionally, as a favour to Kelly, I would have to pick up GZA from the airport and drive him to the hotel.
 After the chess match, I’d drive him straight to the music festival.
 Of course, I agreed.
 It was on.

 To prepare for my opponent, I went to the Lakewood Public Library and borrowed almost every chess book they had.
 I stuck to a strict regimen of daily chess drills.
 GZA’s chess games have never been documented, so I studied his albums, Grandmasters and Liquid Swords, in hopes I might learn his strategy from his music.
 I also trained physically: I swam 60 laps a day so my body wouldn’t give out during the match.
 I lifted weights so my hands wouldn’t be crushed when they shook GZA’s.